Characters: Sengoku Basara Other Characters

 - Ronin: Of the "wandering bandit" variety.
-Because of this, Matabe doesn't have his own stage in the fourth game, instead showing up after killing either Kenshin, Ieyasu or Masamune in their respective stages.
+Because of this, Matabe doesn't have his own stage in the fourth game, instead showing up in either after reducing Kenshin, Ieyasu or Masamune to half health in their respective stages.

 - Serial Killer: Of the "Mission-guided" variety.
 He believes that by killing Kenshin and Masamune, he'll redeem himself in the eyes of the Toyotomi and stand alongside Hanbe as Hideyoshi's direct subordinate.

 - Shock and Awe